erremauro/prettyerror/README.md

 ## What it's useful for

-SolidError come in handy whenever you need to present **meaningful**, consistent errors to your users in a javascript console application.
+SolidError comes in handy whenever you need to present **meaningful**, consistent errors to your users in a javascript console application.

 It can be used to log custom errors and to wrap unexpected system errors, giving a coherent, customizable look to your errors throughout your program.

-It accept external Error Definition files that will be automatically mapped to your custom errors to help you keep your code organized and it support multiple languages.
+It accept external Error Definition files that will be automatically mapped to your custom errors to help you keep your code organized, plus it support multiple languages.

 ## How it works

 At its core SolidError is an [Error][3] subclass so you can threat it as normal [Error][3] instance.
 You can log it, throw it, read its stack trace, the usual.

-However, when converted to a string, SolidError will render an in-depth, formatted, error explanation to the console that follows the convention:
+However, when logged using the `logError` utility method, SolidError will render an in-depth, formatted, error explanation to the console that follows the convention:

     ==== ERROR: <Human readable error name> ========================